danillouz/hello-machine-learning/notes/week1-introduction.md

-_Machine Learning_ (ML) is a field that grew out of the field of _Artificial Intelligence_ (AI).
-AI allowed to achieve simple things like finding the shortest point between two points.
-But for more complex tasks, like web search, photo tagging and spam filters, machines require to learn.

 # What is Machine Learning?
 > Arthur Samuel: "the field of study that gives computers the ability to learn without being explicitly programmed."